-No one really wants to discuss end-of-life decisions, or what to do when faced with a major medical emergency, but the truth is, it’s an important thing to do.
+No one really wants to discuss end-of-life decisions, think about advance care planning, or about what to do when faced with a major medical emergency, but the truth is, it’s an important thing to do.
 It’s also something you shouldn’t put off.

 Unfortunately, a medical crisis can occur at any age that can leave someone unable to make their own healthcare decisions.
 Determining what you would want to have happen in certain circumstances and expressing your wishes now gives you more control over what happens later, especially if you can no longer speak for yourself or decisions have to be made without your active participation for any number of other reasons.

 The term used for this is Advance Care Planning.
 It involves:

 - Learning about the different types of life-sustaining treatments and efforts that are available (such as giving you CPR or putting you on a ventilator) and deciding which ones you’re comfortable with.